olunov/enhanced_button_link/README.txt

 INCLUDED MODULES AND FEATURES
 -----------------------------

-Enhanced Button Link Widget - Adds a widget with extra fields for adding settings to a link field for managing button style, size, target and status.
+Enhanced Button Link Widget (EnhancedButtonLinkWidget) - Adds a widget with extra fields for adding settings to a link field for managing button style, size, target and status.

-Enhanced Button Link Formatter - Adds a formatter for rendering a link as Bootstrap button based on specified parameters in the widget.
+Enhanced Button Link Formatter (EnhancedButtonFormatter) - Adds a formatter for rendering a link as Bootstrap button based on specified parameters in the widget.

 INSTALLATION